ADRENAL BURNOUT SYNDROME

 While it may provide a boost, vigorous exercise further exhausts the

-This helps conserve their energy and helps to allow their adrenals to
+their energy and helps to allow their adrenals to rebuild.

 Exercise in moderation can assist circulation and oxygenation, factors that may help with burnout.
 However, excessive exercise of any kind uses up energy and adrenal reserves that individuals in burnout do not have and cannot afford to lose.

-more common in women today.
-This is due mainly to
+fact, it is more common in women today.
+This is due mainly to lifestyle changes

-women now work outside the home and raise the children as well.
-Many are also in single-parent homes or
+outside the home and raise the children as well.
+Many are also in single-parent homes or both parents work

 Women are also more prone to copper toxicity, thyroid imbalances and other factors that can contribute to adrenal burnout.
 Women also do not realize in most cases they are different from men and have greater needs for rest and sleep.
 For all these reasons, we see more burnout in women today than in men.